 For anyone interested in technology and the internet, we learned a precious lesson.
 Often when technologies arrive their impact is so strong that we forget how it was before.
 Most importantly we forget how it could have been.
 Take for instance the picture below that tried to predict how the first iPhone would have looked like,

 The journalist that wrote the piece remarked how those designs were dead wrong!
 And in fact, they were compared to the real version of the first iPhone.
 Yet what this kind of approach misses is the fact that technology does not have to evolve in one way.
 It can evolve in several ways.
-While in some cases some technological shapes, tools, and devices take over because more effective over any other.
+While in some cases some technological shapes, tools, and devices take over because more effective than any other.
 In many other cases, the choice of one shape, or technology over another is culturally, or simply randomly driven.

 DuckDuckGo shows us that there’s another possible business model that can work for search engines.
-In short, it showed us that the future hides many more variables that we think it does.
+In short, it showed us that the future hides many more variables than we think it does.
 All we have to do is to be open to those possibilities!